kjfinn1/kjf4ec_ds5100_montecarlo/README.md

             This is essentially a random sample with replacement, from the private die data frame, that applies the weights.

-            Returns a Python list of outcomes.
+            Returns a Python data frame of outcomes, listing the dice, the roll, and the face value.

             Does not store internally these results.

      Current state method:

-     	    A method to show the dies current state.
+     	    A method to show the dies current state i.e. what the weight is for each face of the die.

             Returns a copy of the private die data frame.